jboss-gpe/processFlowProvision/README.txt

 LEGAL
   - PFP is copyright of Red Hat, Inc. and distributed with a LGPL license
-  - PFP is maintained by Red Hat Global Solutions and Strategies Office
+  - PFP is maintained by Red Hat Global Partner Strategy & Enablement Office
   - PFP is a community project with no contractual support offerings
   - Please contact Red Hat to discuss support details for BRMS "Deployable"